Algorithms and Lower Bounds for the Maximum Overlap of Two Polygons Under Translation: Introduction

 A prominent special case is when both polygons are convex, for which the bound $\O(m^2 +n^2 + mn \cdot \min(m, n))$ on the complexity of the overlap function was given in~\cite{DBLP:journals/cviu/MountSW96}.
 De Berg, Cheong, Devillers, van Kreveld, and Teillaud~\cite{DBLP:journals/mst/BergCDKT98} describe an algorithm that computes the maximum overlap of two convex polygons in time $\tildeO(n +m)$ ($\tildeO(\cdot)$ hides logarithmic factors in $n$ and $m$).
 This was improved recently by Chan and Hair in a celebrated paper~\cite{DBLP:conf/compgeom/ChanH25} that received the SoCG Best Paper Award 2025.
 They describe a randomized algorithm with $\O(n+m)$ expected running time.

+Maximizing the overlap has also been studied for convex polyhedra in higher dimensions, with Ahn, Brass, and Shin \cite{ahn2008maximum} providing an algorithm that runs in $\tildeO(n^{d+1-3/d})$ expected time.
+This was later improved upon by Ahn, Cheng and Reinbacher \cite{ahn2013maximum}, who presented an algorithm that for any $\mu>0$ computes a translation for which the area of the overlap is at most the optimum overlap minus $\mu$.
+The algorithm has running time $\tildeO(n)$ for $d=3$, and $\tildeO(n^{\lfloor d/2\rfloor+1})$ for $d\geq 4$.

+Another variant of the problem that has been studied extensively is the minimization of the area of the convex hull of $P\cup (Q+\tau)$.
+For this problem, Jung, Kang, and Ahn \cite{jung2025minimum} presented an algorithm with deterministic running time $O(n)$ for $d=2$, $O(n^{(d+1)/2})$ for odd $d\geq 3$, and $\tildeO(n^{d/2})$ for even $d\geq 3$.

-In this paper, we consider the problem for another well-studied subclass of simple polygons, where both $P$ and $Q$ are orthogonal polygons, i.e., simple polygons where every edge is either horizontal or vertical:
+In this paper, we consider the maximum overlap problem in $\bR^2$ for a different well-studied subclass of simple polygons, where both $P$ and $Q$ are orthogonal polygons, i.e., simple polygons where every edge is either horizontal or vertical:

 \begin{problem}[\rectPolyProb] Let $P$ and $Q$ be two orthogonal polygons with $n$ and $m$ vertices respectively.
 Find $\tau\in \bR^2$ such that $\area(P\cap (Q+\tau))$ is maximum. \end{problem}

 For this problem, we give the first improvement over the nearly three decades old $\O((nm)^2 \log(nm))$ bound from~\cite{DBLP:journals/cviu/MountSW96}.
 In particular, we prove the following theorem.